Skip to main content

 Without this configuration, the BMS will not allow operation.

-With the default parameters, the BMS stays in state INIT.
+With default parameters, the BMS stays in state INIT.

 Set the number of series cells in the battery pack to parameter /driver/balancing/s_count.

-If the s_count do not match the actual number of series cells in the battery pack, the BMS will not allow operation.
+If s_count does not match the actual number of series cells in the battery pack, the BMS will not allow operation.

-The BMS requires at least one temperature sensor connected to the BMS.
-The temperature sensor must be 10k NTC type.
+The BMS requires at least one temperature sensor connected.
+The temperature sensor must be a 10k NTC type.

 • /driver/temp/ts1Conf/Bconst